-Figure 11: Abundance estimates (with 95% credible intervals) by year and season (left panel) and site (right panel) for juvenile Mountain Whitefish in the middle Columbia River study area, 2007 to 2014.
+Figure 11: Abundance estimates (with 95% credible intervals) by year and season (left panel) and site (right panel) for juvenile Mountain Whitefish in the middle Columbia River study area, 2007 to 2015.
+The dotted line (left panel) represents implementation of the minimum flow release and REV5 operations.
+The dashed (right panel) represents the divide between Reaches 3 and 4 at the Jordan Rive confluence. line Figure 12: Abundance estimates (with 95% credible intervals) by year and season (left panel) and site (right panel) for adult Mountain Whitefish in the middle Colu River study area, 2001 to 2015.
 The dotted line (left panel) represents the implementation of the minimum flow release and REV5 operations.
-The dashed line (right panel) represents the divide between Reaches 3 and 4 at the Jordan River confluence.
-Figure 12: Abundance estimates (with 95% credible intervals) by year and season (left panel) and site (right panel) for adult Mountain Whitefish in the middle Columbia River study area, 2001 to 2014.
+The dashed (right panel) represents the divide between Reaches 3 and 4 at the Jordan River mbia line Figure 13: Effect year on the distribution (with 95% credible intervals) of juvenile (left panel) and adult (right panel) Mountain Whitefish densities by year in the m Columbia River study area, 2001 to 2015.
+Positive values indicate an upstream in distribution and negative values indicate a downstream shift.
+The dotted line represents the implementation of the minimum flow release and REV5 operations. shift Figure 14: Count density estimates (with 95% credible intervals) by year and seasor (left panel) and site (right panel) for Rainbow Trout (all life stages) in the middle Columbia River study area, 2001 to 2015.
+The dotted line (left panel) represents implementation of the minimum flow release and REV5 operations.
+The dashed (right panel) represents the divide between Reaches 3 and 4 at the Jordan Rive confluence. s the Figure 15: Abundance estimates (with 95% credible intervals) by year and season (left panel) and site (right panel) for adult Rainbow Trout in the middle Columbia River study area, 2007 to 2015.
 The dotted line (left panel) represents the implementation of the minimum flow release and REV5 operations.
-The dashed line (right panel) represents the divide between Reaches 3 and 4 at the Jordan River confluence.
-Figure 13: Effect of distribution (with 95% credible intervals) on juvenile (left panel) and adult (right panel) Mountain Whitefish densities by year in the middle Columbia River study area, 2001 to 2014.
-The dotted line represents the implementation of the minimum flow release and REV5 operations 1 Figure 14: Count density estimates (with 95% credible intervals) by year and season (legand) and site (right panel) for Rainbow Trout (all life-stages) in the middle Columbia River study area, 2001 to 2014.
+The dashed (right panel) represents the divide between Reaches 3 and 4 at the Jordan Rive confluence. i line er Figure 16: Effect of year on the distribution (with 95% credible intervals) of Rainbow Trout count densities (left panel) and abundance estimates (right panel) by year the middle Columbia River study area, 2001 to 2015.
+Positive values indicate ar upstream shift in distribution and negative values indicate a downstream shift.
+T dotted line represents the implementation of the minimum flow release and REV operations. in n he /5 33 Figure 17: Count density estimates (with 95% credible intervals) by year and seasor (left panel) and site (right panel) for Sucker species in the middle Columbia Rive study area, 2001 to 2015.
 The dotted line (left panel) represents the implementation of the minimum flow release and REV5 operations.
-The dashed line (right panel) represents the divide between Reaches 3 and 4 at the Jordan River confluence 9 Figure 15: Abundance estimates (with 95% credible intervals) by year and season (left panel) and site (right panel) for adult Rainbow Trout in the middle Columbia River study area, 2007 to 2014.
-The dotted line (left panel) represents the implementation of the minimum flow release and REV5 operations.
-The dashed line (right panel) represents the divide between Reaches 3 and 4 at the Jordan River confluence3 Figure 16: Effect of distribution (with 95% credible intervals) on Rainbow Trout count densities (left panel) and abundance estimates (right panel) by year in the middle Columbia River study area, 2001 to 2014.
-The dotted line represents the implementation of the minimum flow release and REV5 operations 3 Figure 17: Count density estimates (with 95% credible intervals) by year and season (legand) and site (right panel) for Sucker species in the middle Columbia River study area, 2001 to 2014.
-The dotted line (left panel) represents the implementation of the minimum flow release and REV5 operations.
-The dashed line (right panel) represents the divide between Reaches 3 and 4 at the Jordan River confluence3 е Figure 18: Abundance estimates (with 95% credible intervals) by year and season (left panel) and site (right panel) for Largescale Sucker in the middle Columbia River study area, 2001, and 2010 to 2014.
-The dotted line (left panel) represents the implementation of the minimum flow release and REV5 operations.
-The dashed line (right panel) represents the divide between Reaches 3 and 4 at the Jordan River confluence.
+The dashed line (right panel represents the divide between Reaches 3 and 4 at the Jordan River confluence er ation I) Figure 18: Effect of year on the distribution (with 95% credible intervals) of Sucker species count densities by year in the middle Columbia River study area, 2001 to 2015.
+Positive values indicate an upstream shift in distribution and negative value indicate a downstream shift.
+The dotted line represents the implementation of the minimum flow release and REV5 operations. to ues ne